jincheng9/jincheng9.github.io/project/indoor_positioning.md

   server database.
 * The third app is our indoor positioning app.
 The user can know its own location by clicking a button "START TO MEASURE".

+The figure blow is a snapshot of our indoor positioning app.
+The red points are the measured locations at the offline stage.
+The black point is estimated user location.
+Our system is very accuate, the average positioning error is less than 0.5 meters.

 <img src="../imgs/ips_android.png" alt="indoor positioning" style="width: 480px;"/>